-|A bicycle that malfunctions could decrease your control and cause you to fall.
+A bicycle that malfunctions could decrease your control and cause you to fall.
 Fully examine all of the bicycle before each ride.
 If there is a problem, do not ride the bicycle, but take it to your local bike dealer for inspection and repair.|

 	It is important to use only genuine replacement parts with dimensions identical to the original components on your bike.
 The Montague frame quick release is one such component.
 The Octagon stem assembly is another such safety-critical component.
 Only replace the frame quick release and the Octagon stem with a genuine part sourced from Montague.
 Do not switch your fork as your CLIX quick release wheel is not compatible with some forks.

-If the rider replaces the crank or tires with different models, the rider should use caution as there is a possible reduction of toe-clearance and the possibility of contact with the ground may be increased.
+	If you replace the crank or tires with different models, you should use caution as there is a possible reduction of toe-clearance and the possibility of contact with the ground may be increased.

 	To rotate angle of your handlebar: